 Salary opportunities for this job role will differ depending on the experience, skills and location of the professional.
-Entry-level administrative assistants salaries can start at £16,800 and have the potential to reach £25,000 with the right skills and experience.
-An administrative assistant salary ranges from £17,600 to £24,000 and represents the mid-point of the professional payscale.
-Senior administrative assistants can earn anything from £22,500 to £32,000.
+An administrative assistant salary ranges from £21,750 to £30,500 and represents the mid-point of the professional payscale.

 The highest salaries will go to professionals who are proficient in Microsoft software packages and those with SAP/CRM experience.
 Soft skills hold equal importance for employers, who may be willing to offer a better salary to professionals who can show that they have excellent communication, organisation and critical thinking skills.

 Businesses in the UK have stated that they will be focusing on staff engagement and training for administrative roles in the coming months.
 Professionals can take this opportunity to renegotiate remuneration packages or increase professional value by upskilling.